nat64/www/README.md

 - SFMIX: 2403:fdc0:100::/40
 - FCIX: 2403:fdc0:100::/40

-The WKP 64:ff9c::/96 is also announced to the route servers.
+The WKP 64:ff9c::/96 is also announced by AS7175 to the route servers.

 ```markdown
 <andrew@aussie.net>